angr6908/chise/README.md

 # chise.sh

 A minimalist Debian installation script.
-Uses only ~150 MB of disk space on Debian 13 (Trixie, latest).
+Uses only ~150 MB of disk space on Debian 13 (Trixie, latest, btrfs).

 ## Key Features